 Karine oversees the development of the professional development curriculum at Higher Ed Experts.
-She also teaches the capstone graduate course of the MBA in Social Media Marketing at Southern New Hampshire University: Social Media Marketing Campaigns, a course she designed and authored for this SNHU online program.
+She also taught the capstone graduate course of the MBA in Social Media Marketing at Southern New Hampshire University: Social Media Marketing Campaigns, a course she designed and authored for this SNHU online program.

 Karine shares her insights about emerging web and social media trends on collegewebeditor.com, a popular and independent blog launched in February 2005.
 She also authors the Internet Technologies column for University Business.
 She has presented on social media marketing, web analytics and online courses at leading higher ed conferences (CASE, American Marketing Association, EduComm, eduWeb, CUPRAP, HighEdWeb, etc.).